 Desk lamps that have hinges, or swan necks are popular because they can easily be positioned exactly where the user needs the light.
 Desk lamps come in all shapes, sizes, and colours to suit your styling perfectly – and can provide a small pop colour.
 This Lucide Bastin desk lamp can be clamped just where you need it – and is available in a beautiful shade of rose pink, or a mid-blue.

-For a more minimalist, and serene effect, this Edit Link Table Lamp in black provides a diffused light that works perfectly on uncluttered desks.
+For a more minimalist, and serene effect, this Edit Jigger Table Lamp in black provides a diffused light that works perfectly on uncluttered desks.

 For a more traditional, or vintage look (even next to your laptop!) then this Edit Ornate Bankers Table Lamp in antique brass finish can provide the perfect , and is height adjustable, and tiltable.